opendistro-for-elasticsearch/sql/docs/user/admin/settings.rst

 Description
 -----------

-You can configure the time limit (seconds) for slow query which would be logged as 'Slow query: elapsed=xxx (ms)'.
+You can configure the time limit (seconds) for slow query which would be logged as 'Slow query: elapsed=xxx (ms)' in elasticsearch.log.

 1. The default value is 2.
 2. This setting is node scope.